1011 Student Activities Building

 The Housing Information Office is the primary source of information about all facets of student housing in Ann Arbor, including both on-campus and off-campus housing.
 There are three main types of graduate student housing at Michigan: University-owned and operated family housing apartments (called on-campus housing); small group housing such as student-owned cooperatives; and off-campus housing, such as privately owned and operated houses and apartments (off-campus does not necessarily refer to the location, but merely that it is not operated by the University).
 The Housing Information Office can provide you with information regarding all of these housing options.

 Because inexpensive housing in Ann Arbor is hard to find, the demand for University family housing runs high.
 The University maintains the Northwood Community Apartments which consist of 1,089 family and single graduate housing units.
+Located on Central Campus, the Munger Graduate Residences are designed specifically for graduate and professional level students from all U-M schools and colleges, to foster a trans-disciplinary community where students live and exchange ideas together.
+The building features furnished apartments with 6 to 7 single-occupancy bedroom suites, each with a private bathroom.
 For more information contact the Housing Information Office.

 Beyond the Diag, a Division of Student Affairs program housed in the Dean of Students Office, has the launched the official University of Michigan Off-Campus Housing website.
 The effort to establish an interactive website that would aid students in finding off-campus housing was in response to input from Central Student Government, other student leaders, and advisory boards.
 This website delivers the features that students identified as necessary for a successful off-campus housing search.